 I became more focused on what is happening among gamers here in Silicon Valley by reported on local fan conventions, covered local eSport events, and attended networking mixers.
 8Bit/Digi went from being a generic video game blog to a digital media outlet that tells the story of the gaming community and industry of the Bay Area.

 When I started, I was a small fish in a big pond.
 But today, I’m still a small fish only in a big lake.
 Yet, I’m proud of what I have accomplished and all I see ahead are possibilities for growth.

-Therefore, it should not come as no surprise the disdain I’ve had for Filip Miucin ever since it was revealed he had plagiarized most the work he had done during his career.
+Therefore, it should not come as no surprise the disdain I’ve have for Filip Miucin ever since it was revealed he had plagiarized most the work he had created.
 As a long time IGN reader, I was furious that such a freeloader sullied the good name of a respected publication.
 As an independent content creator who hopes to find much greater success, I was disgusted at the fact that this parasite was given such an opportunity.

 Sorry for beating this dead horse but as a content creator I have to let this out.